NEADS National Student Awards Program

 The NEADS National Student Awards Program is offered to encourage full access to postsecondary education for persons with disabilities, who often have higher costs and greater barriers to participation in higher education.

-Students must currently be accepted to or enrolled in a post-secondary institution and provide documented proof of registration as part of the application and on receipt of the award.
+Students must currently be accepted to or enrolled in a post-secondary institution and provide documented proof of registration as part of the application process and on receipt of the award.

 - Applicants must be Canadian citizens or permanent residents of Canada.